NexClipper/NexClipper/README.md

 * Container process, network , environment, network, log

 # Quick Start: Running NexClipper in a Docker Container
-You can run nexdocker to monitor the docker containers.
+You can run NexClipper to monitor the docker containers.
 Simply run:

 ```